wosuxh/learning-backend/README.md

-This is a basic learning course for backend.
+This is a basic learning course for backend in nodejs.